 The decision to pursue legal action while grieving the loss of a loved one can be very difficult.
 However, time limits apply to wrongful death claims just as they do other types of lawsuits.
 The compensation that you can receive will not make things right, but it can offset the financial burden that your family faces now and in the years to come, resulting from your loss.
-The compassionate Wisconsin wrongful death attorneys of Boller & Vaughan LLC are here to help you and your family during this difficult time.
+The compassionate Madison wrongful death attorneys of Boller & Vaughan are here to help you and your family during this difficult time.

 The Nature of Wrongful Death

 A wrongful death lawsuit is a civil suit, not a criminal case.
 The purpose of wrongful death is to compensate the loved ones and estate of the decedent for their losses.
 Wrongful death laws were not designed to punish the responsible party, although in some rare cases punitive damages may be available.

 Wrongful death is very different to a murder case.
 You will not need to prove guilt beyond a reasonable doubt, nor will you have a need to prove intent.
 You merely need to prove that someone else’s negligence caused your loved one’s death.